metabiswadeep/biswadeeppurkayastha/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Indian Institute of Technology Mandi
+  - name: Indian Institute of Technology(IIT) Mandi(Himachal Pradesh, India)
     url: https://iitmandi.ac.in/new/

 # Short bio (displayed in user profile at end of posts)